fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 When Prophet Muhammad passed away the Muslims were devastated, some even refused to accept that the Prophet had died.
 Their hearts were broken.

-Although overwhelmed by grief, Abu Bakr addressed the people, he praised and glorified God and said, “Whoever worshipped Muhammad should know that Muhammad is dead, but whoever worshipped God, then God is Ever-living and shall never die.”
+Although overwhelmed by grief, Abu Bakr addressed the people, he praised and glorified God and said, "Whoever worshipped Muhammad should know that Muhammad is dead, but whoever worshipped God, then God is Ever-living and shall never die."
 He then recited verses from the Qur’an.

     "(O Muhammad) Verily you will die, and they also will die."
     Qur’an 39:30